 Key Takeaways

 - Account-based selling is the sales execution framework that makes ABM targeting actionable.
-ABM identifies the right accounts; ABS defines how to engage them.
+ABM creates awareness through marketing channels; ABS converts it into pipeline through rep-led, multi-threaded engagement.

 - Measure account-level metrics (engagement rate, stakeholder coverage, pipeline per account) rather than activity volume.
 ABS success is depth, not breadth.

-- Combine ABS with signal-driven prioritization.
-Signals tell you when a Tier 1 account is entering a buying window, so you invest the heaviest engagement effort at the moment of maximum receptivity.
+- Add a signal-driven execution layer.
+Signals tell you when a Tier 1 account enters a buying window, so the heaviest engagement lands at the moment of maximum receptivity.

 Frequently Asked Questions